 The programme is for young people from groups traditionally under-represented at university.
 This includes pupils with parents who have not attended university, or those who have claimed Free School Meals.
 These young people have the academic potential to go to university but may lack the confidence, knowledge or support to get there.

-We give them access to opportunities that will help inform their decisions including university day trips and a four day residential Easter School at either the University of Oxford or Cambridge.
+Teach First gives young people access to opportunities that will help inform their decisions, including university day trips and a four day residential Easter School at either the University of Oxford or Cambridge.
 We also match them with a mentor who will guide them through the process of making a well-informed and high-quality university application.
 For more information or to find out if your school is eligible,

 The Futures programme's Principal Partner is the Credit Suisse EMEA Foundation.
 The programme is also supported by Prudential, Barclays, City of London Corporation, University of Cambridge, Mishcon de Reya and the AKO Foundation.